Dana Morris is a Panama City Domestic Violence Battery Lawyer

 Can I expunge or seal my record after a domestic violence battery charge?

 No. Under Florida law, a person who commits an act of domestic violence battery or any other domestic-related crime of violence, as defined in Section 741.28, Florida Statutes, is ineligible to have his or her record sealed or expunged, regardless of whether adjudication is withheld.
-If you plead to a Florida domestic violence battery charge, you will have a lifetime criminal record for that offense.
+If you plead to a Florida domestic violence battery charge, you will have a lifetime criminal record for that offense that cannot be sealed or expunged.
 There are no exceptions to this rule.
 Therefore, a decision to plead should not be made lightly or without a Florida domestic violence criminal defense attorney thoroughly reviewing your case and considering all of your legal options.
+If you need an attorney to defend you in a domestic violence battery case, give our defense attorneys at The Morris Law Firm a call.

 I have been wrongfully accused and charged with a domestic violence battery charge.
 What can I do?